BimmerBass/CopperChess/README.md

         - Queen: 1050
         - King: 20000
         - These values can be tweaked to adjust how bold the engine's playstyle is.
-        - I am currently working on giving different piece-values in the endgame as pwns for example become more valuable.
+        - I am currently working on giving different piece-values in the endgame as pawns for example become more valuable.
     - Piece-square tables.
 I am working on adjusting the endgame-specific tables (at the moment, many are the same as middlegame psqt's)
     - King evaluation:
         - Bonus for castling